Skip to content

 cd /path/to/endurain

-curl -L "https://github.com/endurain-project/endurain/archive/refs/tags/$TAG.tar.gz" \
+curl -L "https://codeberg.org/endurain-project/endurain/archive/$TAG.tar.gz" \

 | tar xz